 The confirming evidence is hardly a perfect fit.
 There are three pieces of information that tied together create a reasonable inference between Lee Scott and his parents, plus one solid confirmation that connects Lee’s parents to his grandparents.
 The following provides positive evidence for Lee Scott’s lineage as noted above –

 - The name Lee matches Elizabeth Lee’s surname

-- Out of Lee and Charlotte Scott’s nine children five had names from the Lee Scott’s childhood family documented with Walter C. Robert Scott and Elizabeth Lee as follows –
+- Out of Lee and Charlotte Scott’s nine children six had names from the Lee Scott’s childhood family documented with Walter C. Robert Scott and Elizabeth Lee as follows –

 - Emeline (Emeline was Lee’s older sister’s name per 1851 Canadian Census)

 - William Clarence (William was Lee’s first name per 1851 Canadian Census)

 - Cordelia Eliza (Eliza was Lee’s mother’s nickname for Elizabeth per Pioneer Cemetery gravestone)

 - Alice Julia (Alice was Lee’s younger sister’s middle name per Pioneer Cemetery gravestone)